-The department encourages graduate students to study abroad in a country where their major language is spoken.
+The department encourages graduate students to study abroad in a country where Spanish is spoken.
 Courses intended for ISU credit must be approved in advance by the department.
 Except in unusual circumstances, students will not study abroad during their first semester of graduate study.
 Special cases require a petition to the Chair of the department.

-A maximum of 9 transfer credits taken outside of the department, including those taken abroad, may be counted toward 300-level courses required for the M.A.; transfer credit cannot be applied to 400-level courses.
-Students studying two languages may petition the Chair to spend a year abroad for up to fifteen credits.
-They will spend a semester in the country of each of the two languages studied.
+A maximum of 9 transfer credits taken outside of the department, including those taken abroad, may be counted toward the M.A..